August 21, 2019

 In terms of SFTP, you have a couple of options for managing transfers.
 A cloud-based managed SFTP file sharing solution is a common choice for businesses.
 There are two types of solutions you can choose from – public and private cloud SFTP solutions.

-• Public Cloud - These are cloud-based solutions that are hosted by large companies, like AWS or Azure, and server space can be purchased to facilitate your company’s file storage and sharing needs.
+• Public Cloud - These are cloud-based solutions that are hosted by large companies, like Amazon AWS, Google Cloud Platform (GCP), or Microsoft Azure, and server space can be purchased to facilitate your company’s file storage and sharing needs.

 Businesses often choose SFTP solutions due to enhanced security.
 However, many others still rely on FTP to facilitate data transfers.
 To better understand which file sharing option can meet your company’s needs, let’s look at the differences between SFTP vs. FTP.
 Understanding how these file transfer options differ will help you choose which option is best to transfer your data.
 There are three key areas in which SFTP vs. FTP differ: encryption, firewalls, and potential vulnerabilities.